grantedens/grantedens/README.md

 - 👋 My name is Grant Edens.
 I am graduating from the University of Arkansas (expected May 2023) with a degree in Information Systems (Blockchain Enterprise Concentration)
-- 👀 I’m interested in data scraping, blockchain use-cases, and problem solving.
+- 👀 I’m interested in blockchain use-cases, data scraping, and problem solving.
-- 🌱 I’m currently learning data analysis and machine learning.
+- 🌱 I’m currently learning and machine learning.
-- 💞️ I’m looking for a full-time data analysis position.
 - 📫 Email: Grant.edens2000@gmail.com, Phone: 979-402-2396, LinkedIn: www.linkedin.com/in/gaed